White Wood Sorrel

 Flower Height: 8 inches

 Rich clover-like bright green foliage, covered with dainty white trumpets in spring, lighting up the shaded areas of the garden; heavy spring bloom is followed by sporadic re-bloom all summer; morning sun to bright shade is fine

-White Wood Sorrel's attractive fan-shaped leaves remain light green in colour throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+White Wood Sorrel's attractive fan-shaped leaves remain light green in colour throughout the season on a plant with a mounded habit of growth.

 White Wood Sorrel is a dense herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and may require the occasional pruning to look its best.
 It has no significant negative characteristics.